pgmtx/mblue/content/blog/messaging.md

 Simple enough, but you need a flat fee.
 For some reasons, I can't send MMS when on Wi-Fi only.
 You can't create groups, and if you communicate with someone abroad, you may have to pay fees.
 Clearly not ideal, so I add a third criteria:

-3. The application should allow you to communicate with anyone form any country without constraints.
+3. The application should allow you to communicate with anyone from any country without constraints.

 ## WhatsApp